In Matthew 24, the disciples asked 3 questions – but they were all talking about the same event as in Mark 13, there’s only one question:

 The SECOND resurrection will happen for all of humanity on the LAST DAY of the world.

 This 1st resurrection took place in AD70 and then began the 1000 years/Millenium.
 This Millenium was NOT about Christ’s reign, because Christ already began to reign at His resurrection and ascension (Matt 28:18-19).
 Christ reigns forever and its not restricted to just a mere Millenium (Isaiah 9:7).
 The Millenium is ONLY about the reign of those 1st-century martyrs with Christ in heaven.
 The Millenium is the period after the 1st-century tribulation and before the end of the world.
-The Millenial reign was the great reward for the Apostles and the 1st-century martyrs who gave up their lives by not worshipping the beast.
 Today we are living on earth while the martyrs reign with Christ in heaven during this Millenium.

 Paul wrote that those who endured the great tribulation would reign with Christ.